 Employees at a corporate office in Massachusetts never really paid attention to the workings of the flake-style ice machine as long as there was ice to fill their cups.
 Then one day someone noticed a puddle of water on the floor beside the machine.
 Worried that it might have a leak, they called in the technician to check on things, knowing the equipment was still under warranty.

-Garrett isolated the compressor electrically, taking off all the wires running to it, and was surprised to find the machine was still running.
-“That’s when I realized they had it hooked up to two compressors,” Garrett says.
+Warren isolated the compressor electrically, taking off all the wires running to it, and was surprised to find the machine was still running.
+“That’s when I realized they had it hooked up to two compressors,” Warren says.

 Heritage Parts is pleased to sponsor this month’s Back Story.